The screenshot above shows BigAl 2.4.0 in action on Puppy Linux 2.16.1 running in VMware Player for a time consuming "stop and continue" calculation.

 % bigal 3 "*" 4

-C:\> java BigAl 3
+C:\> java BigAl 3 "*" 4

-C:\> java BigAl 3
+C:\> java BigAl 3 mul 4

-C:\> java BigAl 3 x
+C:\> java BigAl 3 x 4

-you can.
+A: Yes, you can.
 Use the operation "div"

 alias "/".

-but you need to generate a normal
+A: Yes, but you need to generate a normal

 decimal number rather than a fraction.

-// 145 10
+$ bigal 15 // 145 10 0.1034482759 |

-Q: Is there a graphical
+Q: Is there a graphical user interface for BigAl

-BigAl ?
+?

 A: No. BigAl's purpose is to calculate with absolutely accuracy and it prefers to calculate with really big numbers.
-Those tasks are often very time consuming and it's possible that you don't get the result in a few minutes.
-It can take hours, days, weeks, month or even years until BigAl returns the result.
+Those tasks are often very time consuming and it's possible that you don't get the result in a few seconds or minutes.
+It could take hours, days, weeks, month or even years until BigAl returns the result.
 Therefore, the commandline interface is the primary interface for BigAl.
 Let BigAl working in the background, redirect the output to files and do further processing with numbers stored in files.

 A: The VMware Player respectively the VirtualBox are able to save the state of a Virtual Machine (VM).
 For the VMware Player select "Player -> Exit".
 For the VirtualBox select "Machine -> Close... -> Save the machine state".
 In order to restore the VM simply start the VM again.